stefanpantic/cpp-design-patterns/README.md

 	5. **Dependency inversion principle** - One should "depend upon abstractions, [not] concretions."
  - The **Maybe** monad
  - **Creational** patterns:
- 	- **Builder (Classic, Fluent, Groovy Style, Facets)** - When piecewise object construction is complicated, provide and API for doing it succinctly.
+ 	- **Builder (Classic, Fluent, Groovy Style, Facets)** - When piecewise object construction is complicated, provide an API for doing it succinctly.
 	- **Factory (Factory Method, Inner Factory, Abstract Factory, Functional Factory)** - A separate component solely responsible for wholesale (not piecewise) creation of objects.
 	- **Prototype (Classic Prototype, Prototype Factory, Boost.Serialization use-case)** - A partially or fully initialized object that you copy (clone) and make use of.
 	- **Singleton (Naive Singleton, Meyers Singleton)** - A component which is instantiated only once.